By Heidi Arndt, RDH, BSDH

 When having the business discussion with the dental hygiene team, keep it simple and practical.
 For example, break down hygiene revenue by showing them the impact of hours worked and the fees of each procedure, and how each hour and each day impact revenue of the practice.

 Once the dental hygiene team completely understands the revenue side of the business, layer in the expenditures of the practice, insurance adjustments, etc. so they understand the real margin of the practice.
-This piece will be difficult for them to process, as well as an eye opener for them.
+This piece will be difficult for them to process, as well as an eye opener for them. - Lay out clear expectations for the dental hygiene team.
+Does your dental hygiene team know what is expected of them?
+How do you track and analyze their performance?

 Most dental hygienists enter the practice understanding that they need to provide dental hygiene care to their patients, follow infection control protocols, be a team player, etc. However, are these the things you monitor in order to measure their success?